faisalmemon/ios-crash-dump-analysis-book/markdown/BuiltInHelp.md

 ### Analysis Methodology

-Another complementary approach to analysing and proactively avoiding crashes is to run the Code Analyser.
+Another complementary approach for analysing and proactively avoiding crashes is to run the Code Analyser.
 This is invoked using Command-Shift-B

 In the sample app `icdab_sample` the Analyser reports: